 Entertaining yourself with a good book or flick is a common pastime.
 However, the types of things you read and watch can have an impact on your self-esteem.
 Reading lots of fiction books, for instance, can blur the lines between fiction and reality.
 Romance novels in which the women are described as perfect in relationships that live happily ever after can create the illusion that you too should be perfect.
 Similarly, watching movies or television shows in which the leading men or women are gorgeous and perfect in every way can cause you to start overanalyzing your own life.

 Though it’s okay to read and watch movies and television, it must be done in moderation.
 The media both print and visual are designed to entertain and play on the imagination.
 Therefore, when you consume too much of it, you begin to fantasize about what should be in your own life.
 Instead read non-fiction novels, inspirational pieces, and watch empowering or realistic movies and television shows which have characters you can relate to and learn from.

 If you are truly serious about building your self esteem, then consider buying a book I wrote especially to help you grow your confidence in everyday situations.
 I once experienced low self-esteem and depression, and so I wrote a book to help you overcome these problems.
 To get a copy click here or on the book cover to the left.
-It is available from Amazon in your region of the world.

 Your self-esteem is one of those intangible things that is needed to navigate the ups and downs of life.
 When you feel less than good about yourself, it is time to put yourself first.
 By learning about your roots, unplugging from social media, and being mindful of the books and movies you watch, you can ultimately learn to identify more closely with yourself and separate the mind from the impossible, yet perfect pictures society creates today, which in turns helps you to value yourself even more.